AnthonyKot/gon/README.md

     -   Defines various activation functions and their derivatives.
 ### Usage

-The code is intended to be used as a library for learning and experimenting with neural networks.
+The project provides a runnable application (`load.go`) for training and evaluating the network on CIFAR-10.
+The `neuralnet` package can also potentially be used as a library in other Go projects.

 ### Improvements

 The following improvements have been implemented:

-- **Error Handling**: Proper error handling is implemented instead of panics.
-- **Thread Safety**: Race conditions are now handled in Mini-Batch.
+- **Thread Safety**: Race conditions are handled in Mini-Batch training and accuracy calculation using network cloning.
 - **Momentum SGD**: Momentum has been added.
 - **Model Saving/Loading**: The model can be saved and loaded.
 - **Parallelism**: Mini-batch training and accuracy calculation are parallelized.